omininiab/grocery-store-chain-expansion/README.md

 <div class='tableauPlaceholder' id='viz1495603268429' style='position: relative'><noscript><a href='#'><img alt='Segmentation and Clustering ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ta&#47;Task1Visualizations&#47;SegmentationandClustering&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='site_root' value='' /><param name='name' value='Task1Visualizations&#47;SegmentationandClustering' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ta&#47;Task1Visualizations&#47;SegmentationandClustering&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /></object></div>
 used multiple analytical (predictive) techniques to provide recommendations on where and how to expand.
 Furthermore, since products in the fresh produce category have short life spans, leading to increasing costs, I provided accurate monthly sales forecast for all stores (new and existing) for the new year.

 Tools used: Alteryx and Tabelau

+# Allocating New Stores to Segments

+The grocery store chain is opening 10 new stores at the beginning of the year.
+To predict which store format each of the new stores should have, a model for predicting categorical variables has to be used.
+Since there is no sales data for these new stores yet, I had to determine the format using each of the new store’s demographic data.
+After comparing the Boosted, Forest and Decision Tree models, the Boosted model had the highest overall accuracy based on in-sample (cross) validation.
+I built a [boosted] model using the demographic data of existing stores as the predictor (independent) variables and their cluster allocation as the dependent variable.
+Using this model, I passed the demographic data of the new stores to predict their cluster allocations.
+All new stores were predicted to be in cluster 3.